 If you think of your property listing as the equivalent of a seller’s open house, then you need to impress your prospective buyers the minute you catch their eye from the road and bring them through the front door; i.e., when they click to view a property page via Google search or through the search-results pages on Lands of America, Land And Farm or LandWatch.

 - Make the right first impression: Lead with your best, most impactful property photograph as your property thumbnail and first image on the page.
 This will be the first thing a buyer sees and could be the difference between them staying on the page or clicking on.
-[Read more: Five Hallmarks of a Great Property Listing]
+[Read more: Seven Hallmarks of a Great Property Listing]

 - Quality matters.
-Higher-resolution photography will make a better impression than blurry shots snapped on your smartphone.
+Higher-resolution photography and videography will make a better impression than blurry shots snapped on your smartphone.
 Professional photography and aerial footage for larger properties can be worth the investment.
 [Read more: 5 Easy Tips for Taking a Great Land Listing Photo]

 - The details matter, too.
-Use the property description to “set the table” regarding everything the buyer needs to know about the land, its attributes, surroundings and more.
+Use the property description to “set the table” regarding everything the buyer needs to know about the land, its attributes, surroundings, and more.

 - Make it unique.
 You can include a custom title for your listing, which will make it stand out from the crowd (note: without this, property titles will default to a systematic string based on acreage and county name).
-The more unique content the better, too, as search-engines preference original content over duplication.
+The more unique content the better, as search-engines preference original content over duplication.
 [Read more: How to Optimize Your Land Listings for SEO Success]

 - Market yourself.
 As the listing broker, customers will get a better feel with whom they are interacting if you upload a headshot and company logo.
 Call it the personal touch.
-[Read more: How to Upload Your Portrait and Company Logo]
+[Read more: How to Upload Your Headshot and Company Logo]

 In short, the more unique and complete your property listing, the better chance you have of capturing that buyer lead for you or your seller.
 Good-quality content talks, so focus on all aspects of your land listing in order to help tell the complete story—from evocative, carefully curated imagery to well-written descriptive detail that goes beyond the “wow” to the whys, hows, whats and wheres of buying that particular piece of land.